peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 Ln(this object)/Ln(10).
 Signals the flag FlagInvalid and returns not-a-number (NaN) if this object is less than 0.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0).

+<a id="Log1P_PeterO_Numbers_EContext"></a>
+### Log1P

+    public PeterO.Numbers.EFloat Log1P(
+        PeterO.Numbers.EContext ctx);

+Adds 1 to this object's value and finds the natural logarithm of the result, in a way that avoids loss of precision when this object's value is between 0 and 1.

+<b>Parameters:</b>

+ * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i>This parameter can't be null, as the ln function's results are generally not exact.</i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).

+<b>Return Value:</b>

+Ln(1+(this object)).
+Signals the flag FlagInvalid and returns NaN if this object is less than -1 (the result would be a complex number with a real part equal to Ln of 1 plus this object's absolute value and an imaginary part equal to pi, but the return value is still NaN.).
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
+ is null or the precision is unlimited (the context's Precision property is 0).
+Signals no flags and returns negative infinity if this object's value is 0.

 <a id="LogN_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### LogN